Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 ![](media/01040.png){ #fig:01040 width=75% }

 SPICE understands transformers as a set of mutually coupled inductors.
 Thus, to simulate a transformer in SPICE, you must specify the primary and secondary windings as separate inductors, then instruct SPICE to link them together with a \"`k`\" card specifying the coupling constant.
 For ideal transformer simulation, the coupling constant would be unity (1).
-However, SPICE can\'t handle this value, so we use something like 0.999 as the coupling factor.
+However, SPICE can't handle this value, so we use something like 0.999 as the coupling factor.

 Note that _all_ winding inductor pairs must be coupled with their own `k` cards in order for the simulation to work properly.
 For a two-winding transformer, a single `k` card will suffice.
 For a three-winding transformer, three `k` cards must be specified (to link L~1~ with L~2~, L~2~ with L~3~, and L~1~ with L~3~).